TheProxyCompany/llm-structured-output-benchmarks/README.md

         - Average Correct Function Name: Percentage of exact matches with expected function names
         - Average Correct Function Args: Score (0-100%) based on expected argument presence and matching

 All benchmarks were conducted under identical conditions using an Apple M2 Ultra machine with 192GB RAM.
-We used PyTorch and the MPS backend for all benchmarks, using `meta-llama/Llama-3.1-8b-Instruct` as the evaluation LLM.
+We used PyTorch for all benchmarks, using `meta-llama/Llama-3.1-8b-Instruct` as the evaluation LLM.
 We intend for these results to be reproducible by anyone who follows the instructions in the README.

 ## 🎯 Scope